mkrishna4u/smart-testauto-framework/README.md

 **STAS** is based on **STAF (Smart Testing Automation Framework)** java library.
 STAF is the brain of STAS tool.

-**NOTE:** Appium version 8.1.1 or greater is not compatible with WinAppDriver (from microsoft) so currently Windows native application automation will not work using selenium mechanism but work using *SI page object classes that uses SikuliX or you can use RemoteWebDriver.
+**NOTE:** Appium version 8.1.1 or greater or Selenium 4.2 or Higher are not compatible with WinAppDriver (from microsoft) so currently Windows native application automation will not work using selenium mechanism but work using *SI page object classes that uses SikuliX or you can use RemoteWebDriver for windows native app that is compatible with Selenium 4+.

 **NOTE:** Prefer to use "IntelliJ IDEA" code editor to configure STAS project.
 Install "Cucumber for Java" plugin in it.
 Import your STAS project in "IntelliJ IDEA" editor you can get step suggestions out of the way while you will write scenarios / scenario outlines in cucumber feature files under "cucumber-testcases/" directory (present under your project directory).